apache/db-jdo/HowToReleaseJDO.md

 How to Release an Apache JDO Distribution
 =========================================

-A distribution of JDO is built from a branch of the git repository.
-It is copied into a release directory, from which it is staged and tested prior to release.
+A distribution (release) of JDO is built from a branch of git.
+A release consists of a compressed source (e.g. zip file) and associated checksums and signatures.
+It is copied into a release directory, from which it is staged and tested.
-Once released, it is propagated to mirror servers around the world.
+Once approved by a formal vote of the DB PMC, it is copied to the officiel Apache distribution infrastructure and propagated to mirror servers around the world.

 The process is performed by a release manager with cooperation from testers in the community.